brimstone-/server-cfg/README.md

 Matches the filename of your whitelist.

 Edit other settings as desired.
+Consider taking a look in `esea_base.cfg` under the stv settings section and make changes as you will to things like the delay.

 Whenever you wish to scrim, simply enter either of the lines,